 These dessert bars are perfect for storing, making ahead, and even freezing to share later on.
 The layers can store in an airtight container and even stack using parchment paper.
 When ready to enjoy, set out at room temperature.

 Are you looking for more easy desserts?!
-These easy sugar cookies, classic chocolate chip cookies, or these fun popcorn balls are favorites you can’t go wrong with!
+These sugar cookies, chocolate chip cookies, popcorn balls and peanut butter bars recipe are favorites!

 More Desserts You’ll Love